-- Section 9.01.
-Counterparts; Entire Agreement; Corporate Power; Facsimile Signatures. - (a) Counterparts.
+Section 9.01.
+Counterparts; Entire Agreement; Corporate Power; Facsimile Signatures.

+- (a) Counterparts.
 This Agreement and each Ancillary Agreement may be executed in one or more counterparts, all of which shall be considered one and the same agreement. - (b) Entire Agreement.
-This Agreement, the Ancillary Agreements and the exhibits, schedules and annexes hereto and thereto contain the entire agreement between the

-Parties with respect to the subject matter hereof, supersede all previous agreements, negotiations, discussions, writings, understandings, commitments and conversations with respect to such subject matter and there are no agreements or understandings between the Parties other than those set forth or referred to herein or therein.
-Notwithstanding any other provisions in this Agreement to the contrary, in the event and to the extent that there is a conflict (i) between the provisions of this Agreement and the provisions of any Specified Ancillary Agreement, the provisions of such Specified Ancillary Agreement shall control; or (ii) between the provisions of this Agreement and the provisions of any Ancillary Agreement (other than a Specified Ancillary Agreement), the provisions of this Agreement shall control.
-It is the intention of the Parties that the Conveyance and Assumption Instruments shall be consistent with the terms of this Agreement and the Specified Ancillary Agreements.
-In the event of any conflict between the Conveyance and Assumption Instruments and this Agreement or any Specified Ancillary Agreement, subject to this Section 9.01(b), the provisions of this Agreement and the Specified Ancillary Agreements shall control.
-The Parties agree that the Conveyance and Assumption Instruments are not intended and shall not be construed in any way to enhance, modify or decrease any of the rights or obligations of Abbott, any Abbott Subsidiary, AbbVie or any AbbVie Subsidiary from those contained in this Agreement and the Specified Ancillary Agreements.
+This Agreement, the Ancillary Agreements and the exhibits, schedules and annexes hereto and thereto contain the entire agreement between the Parties with respect to the subject matter hereof, supersede all previous agreements, negotiations, discussions, writings, understandings, commitments and conversations with respect to such subject matter and there are no agreements or understandings between the Parties other than those set forth or referred to herein or therein.
+It is the intention of the Parties that the Conveyance and Assumption Instruments shall be consistent with the terms of this Agreement and the other Ancillary Agreements.
+In the event of any conflict between the Conveyance and Assumption Instruments and this Agreement, the provisions of this Agreement shall control.
+The Parties agree that the Conveyance and Assumption Instruments are not intended and shall not be construed in any way to enhance, modify or decrease any of the rights or obligations of Abbott, any Abbott Subsidiary, AbbVie or any AbbVie Subsidiary from those contained in this Agreement and the other Ancillary Agreements. - (c) Corporate Power.
+Abbott represents on behalf of itself and, to the extent applicable, each Abbott Subsidiary and AbbVie represents on behalf of itself and, to the extent applicable, each AbbVie Subsidiary as follows: - (i) each such Person has the requisite corporate or other power and authority and has taken all corporate or other action necessary in order to execute, deliver and perform this Agreement and each Ancillary Agreement to which it is a party and to consummate the transactions contemplated hereby and thereby; and

-- (c) Corporate Power.
-Abbott represents on behalf of itself and, to the extent applicable, each Abbott Subsidiary and AbbVie represents on behalf of itself and, to the extent applicable, each AbbVie Subsidiary as follows: - (i) each such Person has the requisite corporate or other power and authority and has taken all corporate or other action necessary in order to execute, deliver and perform this Agreement and each Ancillary Agreement to which it is a party and to consummate the transactions contemplated hereby and thereby; and - (ii) this Agreement and each Ancillary Agreement to which it is a party has been duly executed and delivered by it and constitutes a valid and binding agreement of it enforceable in accordance with the terms thereof. - Agreement by manual, stamp or mechanical signature, and that delivery of an executed counterpart of a signature page to this Agreement or any Ancillary Agreement (whether executed by manual, stamp or mechanical signature) by facsimile or by email in portable document format (PDF) shall be effective as delivery of such executed counterpart of this Agreement or any Ancillary Agreement.
+- (ii) this Agreement and each Ancillary Agreement to which it is a party has been duly executed and delivered by it and constitutes a valid and binding agreement of it enforceable in accordance with the terms thereof. - (d) Signatures and Delivery.
+Each Party acknowledges that it and the other Party may execute this Agreement and any Ancillary Agreement by manual, stamp or mechanical signature, and that delivery of an executed counterpart of a signature page to this Agreement or any Ancillary Agreement (whether executed by manual, stamp or mechanical signature) by facsimile or by email in portable document format (PDF) shall be effective as delivery of such executed counterpart of this Agreement or any Ancillary Agreement.
 Each Party expressly adopts and confirms a stamp or mechanical signature (regardless of whether delivered in person, by mail, by courier, by facsimile or by email in portable document format (PDF)) made in its respective name as if it were a manual signature delivered in person, agrees that it shall not assert that any such signature or delivery is not adequate to bind such Party to the same extent as if it were signed manually and delivered in person and agrees that, at the reasonable request of the other Party at any time, it shall as promptly as reasonably practicable cause each such Agreement and Ancillary Agreement to be manually executed (any such execution to be as of the date of the initial date thereof) and delivered in person, by mail or by courier.